HL7/pco-ig/input/pagecontent/related-fhir-igs.md

 The Person-Centered Outcomes (PCO) IG is complementary and may be used in combination with several other HL7 FHIR Implementation Guides (IGs).
-The following HL7 FHIR IGs are listed with a brief summary about this PCO IG is related to their scope and usage.
+The following HL7 FHIR IGs are listed with a brief summary about how this PCO FHIR IG is related to their scope and usage.
+Each of the following IGs includes a profile for FHIR Goal, often with a specific category code and other Goal element requirements.
+Other FHIR resource profiles are defined in these IGs that may be used along with PCO IG profiles for expanded use cases in comprehensive care planning.

 [US Core 6.1.0](https://hl7.org/fhir/us/core/STU6.1/index.html): All profiles in this version of the PCO FHIR IG are based on US Core 6.1.0 to align with current interoperability requirements in the United States.